 Just as in the case of the woman that was later named Eve, what is done is often done with the best of intentions, trying to improve what God had established.

 Eve had been deceived, and therefore believed the devil’s lie, that by eating of the forbidden fruit, she and Adam would experience an elevated status (Gen. 3: 5) and an improved environment.

 To discern truth from error within the Christian Community-at-large, the advancing disciple will ask (#1) from Who/whom (God, the devil, man?) did the concept/proposal come from; (#2) when did the teaching/practice begin, and (#3) rather or not there there is/was any Biblical substantiation to support it.
 If the teaching or advice being given runs contrary, adds to, or deletes what God has said, it is NEVER the right choice.

 When making a spiritual evaluation of any given advice, teaching or activity, the advancing disciple will also examine the “fruit” (results) that advice, teaching/practice is producing.
-Have those who followed the advice, teaching or practice, become more focused on and appreciative of the Person and the Work of Christ, or has the glory and/or focus of attention been directed towards someone or something else (Isaiah 48: 11).
+Have those who followed this same advice, teaching or practice, become more focused on and appreciative of the Person and the Work of Christ, or has the glory and/or focus of attention been directed towards someone or something else (Isaiah 48: 11).